TV-Rename/tvrename/userguide.md

 The **show name** is what you like to call the show yourself.
 You may like to remove "The" from names, or extra info like the year that tv.com puts on some shows.
 If you click **Copy**, it will keep it the same as tv.com's naming.

 You enter the season number into the **season** field.
-The **timezone** is the timezone that the airdate times on the tv.com summary page are in.
+The **timezone** is the timezone that the air-date times on the tv.com summary page are in.
 Most shows are Eastern USA timezone, but British shows (e.g. Jekyll) will be British Standard Time.
 This only has an effect on the "When to Watch" display, which then translates those times into your computer's timezone.

-**Show next airdate** chooses if this show will appear in the "When to Watch" tab. tv.com also can include pilots, specials, and TV movies in their episode guide.
+**Show next air-date** chooses if this show will appear in the "When to Watch" tab. tv.com also can include pilots, specials, and TV movies in their episode guide.
 If you don't check these three checkboxes, they will be ignored completely.
 If you check the checkbox, it will be counted as an episode.
 For example, Mythbusters often counts a special as an episode.

 The Old option means that once data is downloaded from tv.com, and locally cached, it will never be downloaded again.
 (See the "Mark Old Shows" dialog, too.)
-Otherwise, TV Rename re-downloads data from tv.com for a show depending on how long it was since the last episode, and if the next episode's airdate is known.
+Otherwise, TV Rename re-downloads data from tv.com for a show depending on how long it was since the last episode, and if the next episode's air-date is known.

 The rules section lets you manipulate the tv.com episode guide to suit how you have the episodes on your computer.
 The rules are applied in order, from top to bottom, it is possible to use the Up and Down buttons to re-prioritise them.
 Add, edit, and Delete will alter the rules list.